SzaboLeventeDev/start_match/README.md

 1. Clone the repository using HTTPS link or SSH.

 2. Install node version manager then install the Node version from the .nvmrc file.

+3. Install Docker if it is not on your computer yet.

 ## Frontend